Connecting education and the workplace

 Career planning is a lifelong process.
 It involves a series of decisions considered over time as your life priorities and opportunities change.
 For prospective and current university students, career planning is about choosing a career path related to your field of study and preparing you for employment.
-You can now explore your career options using the three steps below.
+You can now explore your career options using the three steps below:

-Career Assessment – these career assessments will generate a list of careers and occupations that may be suitable for you:
+These career assessments will generate a list of careers and occupations that may be suitable for you:

 - Download the Character Assessment (PDF 1.8MB) *.
 This will assist you in finding out more about your work preferences, and will make it easier for you to think about which career direction you want to take, and which occupations may suit you.